-The Double Cash Card has no annual fee!
+The Double Cash Card doesn't have an annual fee.

 The Best Cashback Card for Dining & Entertainment

 If you spend a decent amount on both dining and entertainment, you'll want to take a look at the Capital One SavorOne Cash Rewards Credit Card.
 The card earns an unlimited 3% cash back on dining, entertainment, popular streaming services, and at grocery stores (excluding superstores like Walmart® and Target®).
 Plus, you'll earn 1% back on all other purchases.

 Additionally, you'll earn 8% cash back on purchases made through Capital One Entertainment and at Vivid Seats.
 And if you hold the Capital One Venture Rewards Credit Card or the Capital One Venture X Rewards Credit Card, the cash back you earn from the SavorOne card can be turned into Venture Miles: every 1 cent of cashback gets you 1 mile.

 Best of all, the card doesn't charge foreign transaction fees and doesn't have an annual fee, either.